What is the course?

 Applicants will be required to have at least a II/1 degree in a level eight honours programme, including at least 60 credits of Psychology/Psychological Studies.
 Prior learning must include introductory level coverage of each of biological psychology, social psychology, personality and inter-individual differences, developmental psychology and cognitive psychology; and post-introductory level study of at least 4 of those areas.
 Places are limited to 20 per annum, and will be assigned on a competitive basis.

 What are the Fees?

 Fees are at the standard Maynooth University level for taught Masters programmes.
 For 2020/2021 these are €6,650 (EU fee inclusive of the student levy).
 The fees schedule for the university can be found here: https://www.maynoothuniversity.ie/student-fees-grants/postgraduate/postgraduate-fees-list

 The course is a one full year, 3 semester course with 90 credits of material.
 Modules focus heavily on research methodology in Psychology, including conducting an independent research project.
 The structure of the course assumes significant prior learning in psychology, as well as graduate-level learning ability.
 The course will entail approximately 20 hours a week of in-class time, and as such represents a full-time commitment.

-Below are listed the modules that you will study:
+Below are listed some of the modules you will study: